Deji287/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Wrote a script that converts a number from base 2 to base 10 Created a script that prints all possible combinations of two letters, except oo Wrote a script that prints a number with two decimal places
+Wrote a script that converts a number from base 2 to base 10 Created a script that prints all possible combinations of two letters, except oo Wrote a script that prints a number with two decimal places Wrote a script that converts a number from base 10 to base 16